zurutech/dicey/README.md

 - *dump*: generates a sample (builtin for now) payload to a file, or prints it on stdout as hex.

 - *base64*: a clone of the classic UNIX `base64` utility.
 It can encode and decode base64 payloads.

+## Licence

+Dicey is licenced under the terms of the Apache License 2.0.
+See `LICENSE` for more info.